January 16, 2020

 Color Your Hair in More Ways Than One

-Whether you’re looking for a subtle change or a drastic hair color to refresh your life — dyeing your hair is always a way to give yourself the spark you’ve been looking for.
+Whether you’re looking for a subtle change or a drastic hair color to refresh your life — coloring your hair is always a way to give yourself the spark you’ve been looking for.

-But before you choose to dye your brown hair a light blonde for the third time, reconsider your hair dyeing technique.
+Before you choose to color your brown hair a light blonde for the third time, you should consider the different techniques available.
 Do you know what’s better than picking one color?
 Picking two!
 Hair color techniques provide a whole new layer to your hair, combining two colors in varying ways that add edge, body, and luminosity.

 Fade a deep auburn to a glowing red.
 Switch it up and add dark lowlights to platinum blonde hair.
 There are many ways to apply color, and plenty of opportunities to try!